pallabee/pallabee.github.io/index.md

 ### Machine Learning
 - <b>Predictive Maintenance using Classification</b><br>
 Predictive Maintenance for a Smart Quality system helps to know when a faulty machine part could be produced.
 A classification model fitted on historical ball bearing vibration data produces predictions on future failures.
-To account for an unbalanced dataset, Random Forest model is used.
+To account for an unbalanced dataset, SMOTE and Random Forest model is used.
 Data preprocessing and feature extraction is done on time series signal data.<br><br>
 <a href = "https://github.com/pallabee/Predictive-Maintenance"><img src="https://img.shields.io/badge/GitHub-View_on_GitHub-blue?logo=GitHub" alt="View on GitHub" /></a>
 <center><img src="/images/signal_plots_thumb.jpg" /></center><br>